abu-sufian015/Sales_Analysis_1/README.md

 # 📊 Excel Sales Analytics Project
+This Excel project provides end-to-end data analysis of sales transactions, covering basic to advanced calculations and dashboarding.
+It leverages formulas and PivotTables to derive key business insights on profitability, sales trends, and regional performance.
+The project serves as a comprehensive guide for anyone looking to master Excel data analytics.

 ## 🔹 Dashboard Snapshot
 ---
 ![Dashboard Screenshot](sales2d.png)